esculapeso/EsculapAI/doc/zmq.md

 ## Remarks

-From the perspective of aipgd, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
-Thus, there is no state introduced into aipgd directly.
+From the perspective of esad, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
+Thus, there is no state introduced into esad directly.
 Furthermore, no information is broadcast that wasn't already received from the public P2P network.

 No authentication or authorization is done on connecting clients; it